GayatriChandran/art-in-science/_posts/2020-11-01-annotating-coordinates.md

 meta-description: This post describes a simple python code to mark and annotate similar objects in an image, given their coordinates (in pixels).
 ---

-I deal a lot with microscopy images that contain tiny biological structures, seen as diffraction-limited spots.
-Sometimes, it's useful to label these structures as '1', '2', '3', ... etc (or add descriptors like 'good' / 'bad') to tell them apart post-analysis.
+A lot of my work involves analyzing microscopy images that contain tiny biological structures, seen as diffraction-limited spots.
+Sometimes, it's useful to label these structures as '1', '2', '3', ... etc (or add descriptors like 'in-focus' / 'out-of-focus') to tell them apart post-analysis.
-I wanted to mark the spots and annotate them, and batch process several images in a folder, but couldn't find a straight-forward python implementation (I didn't want to use OpenCV).
+I wanted to mark these spots and annotate them, and batch process several images in a folder, but couldn't find a straight-forward python implementation (I didn't want to use OpenCV).
 After some googling and tweaking of code, I settled with this workaround.
 With `matplotlib`, an image can be overlayed with a scatter plot.
 And scatter plots are highly customizable.
 Here's my python implementation for marking and annotating similar objects in an image, given their coordinates (in pixels).

 <p align="center">